GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- The rest of the configurations for the install should be automatically loaded as shown below.
-All you need to do here is press `Enter`
+- The rest of the configuration for the install should be automatically loaded, as shown below.
+Just press `Enter`.

 ```bash